programme-lv/programme.lv/README.md

 # programme.lv

 `programme.lv` is a modern latvian programming education platform.

-The frontend is a stateless `next.js` service, the backend is written in `go`.
-In front of the frontend and backend will be sitting a reverse proxy `caddy` that will route `/api/*` requests to backend and others to frontend.
-The backend can communicate with the `postgres` database.
-Backend consists of the `controller` that routes the api requests and works with database and the `scheduler` that publishes jobs to the `worker`s.
+The frontend is served by a stateless `next.js` service.
+The backend is written in `go` and consists mainly of the `controller` and the `scheduler`.
+The `controller` routes incoming requests and communicates with the `postgres` database.
+The `scheduler` publishes jobs to `worker`s.

 ## starting reverse proxy

 ```